Kooloonbung Creek Nature Reserve and Historic Cemetery

 Covering some 52 hectares, the Nature Reserve preserves an area of natural bushland, furnished with two walking tracks and boardwalks, allowing you to wander and enjoy the beauty of the area and the relevant eco-systems.
 There are picnic tables, toilet facilities and a large sculpture of a Water Dragon for young and old to enjoy.

-You can return to the CBD of Port Macquarie via the recently rejuvenated Kooloonbung Creek Foreshore between Gordon and Hayward Streets, linking the CBD and Nature Reserve.
+You can return to the central business district of Port Macquarie via the recently rejuvenated Kooloonbung Creek Foreshore between Gordon and Hayward Streets, linking the central business district and Nature Reserve.
+Please note, sections of the timber boardwalk are closed for repair, with completion likely towards the end of 2022.

 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)